 6. Clif Bars

 There are no actual animal products in the ingredients, but the company does want you to know that some bars may have trace amounts of dairy products from their production facilities.
+This may be an important factor for some stricter vegans.

 For some vegans, this isn’t such a big deal.
 But we understand that some of you may take issue with this and we wouldn’t want to lead you astray.
+Thankfully there are many other popular vegan friendly snack foods from which you can choose.

 We all grew up knowing that SunChips were considered the healthier chip option.
 Well, turns out that the original flavor was vegan all along!